nummacway/gb300/README.md

 ### Nintendo Entertainment System

-On the SF2000, there were more files than were accessible by the default menu.
-These normally inaccessible files were removed from the GB300 completely:
+On the SF2000 and GB300 v2, there are more files than were accessible by the default menu.
+These normally inaccessible files were removed from the GB300 v1 completely:
 * `Island.zfc`
 * `Jump Jump.zfc`
 * `Little Witch.zfc`